goodcreative/creating-brand-guideline/README.md

 ## Questions to ask before you start

 Because of the flexibility and functionality online guidelines can provide to the user, it's important to understand who those users are going to be, and for what reasons they'll be accessing the guidelines.
 Here are some questions worth asking before you start planning and creating content.
+Knowing the answers will

 ### What design work are the guidelines primarily going to support?